Poll of the Day

 TN: This concert is like a Kingdom Hearts project, just like the games and other productions.
 We have video to accompany the songs this time, but as they'll be performed by different orchestras in each country, no one knows how it'll all come together in the end.
 I'm excited to experience the different performances in each country.
 During the last concert, even the Tokyo and Osaka performances left varying impressions despite both of them being held in Japan.
 Concerts are live and you never get the same experience twice; it's an appealing factor that I hope everyone is looking forward to.

-@jsjunshen on Twitter for the tip!
+And thanks to @jsjunshen on Twitter for the tip!